nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 8. `LogicManager#execute()` then calls `FindCommand#execute()` method,
 with current `Model` as argument.
-Within this method call, `Model#updateFilteredStockList` method evaluates the composed Predicate<Stock> on all the stocks in the stock list.
+Within this method call, `Model#updateFilteredStockList` method evaluates the composed predicate on all the stocks in the stock list.

 Step 9.
 For each `FieldContainsKeywordsPredicate`, `FieldContainsKeywordsPredicate#test()`
 evaluates the predicate on the stock.